-Meghan, Duchess Of Sussex, & The Style Favorites She Has Dropped Since Becoming Royal
+Meghan, Duchess Of Sussex, And The Style Favorites She Has Dropped Since Becoming Royal

 Being royal comes with a list of rules the size of the entire Harry Potter series, and marrying into the family knowing this must be a daunting prospect.

-But in the four months since Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex, tied the knot at St George’s Chapel in Windsor Castle, the former Suits actress has quickly navigated her way through some of the fashion rules that accompany her new royal title, reported Express UK.
+But in the four months since Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, tied the knot at St George’s Chapel in Windsor Castle, the former Suits actress has quickly navigated her way through some of the fashion rules that accompany her new royal title, reported Express UK.

-As a star in Hollywood, anything goes on the red carpet (think Lady Gaga’s meat dress and Joy Villa’s, um, cage dress) but as a royal, there are certain style guides that Meghan has to adhere to.
+As a star in Hollywood, anything goes on the red carpet (think Lady Gaga’s meat dress and Joy Villa’s, um, cage dress), but as a royal, there are certain style guides that Meghan has to adhere to.
 The royal family is supposed to be dignified at all times, which means members of the family should dress as such.

 The myriad of rules, however, can be confusing.
 From who can and can’t wear tiaras, what time of the day said tiaras and other diamonds are allowed, Meghan and her sister-in-law Catherine, Duchess of Cambridge, both have a team of aides that help them dress in order to avoid any major fashion faux pas.